plotly/plotly-nodejs/README.md

-##A simple node.js wrapper for the Plotly API.
+##Simple node.js Wrapper for the Plotly API.

 ###Installation